 FGV's employees visited children at the paediatric ward in Hospital Wanita dan Kanak-Kanak Kuala Lumpur through its Gift from the Heart programme on 19 December 2019.
 The children, who were mostly long-term patients at the Neurology Paediatric Ward and Orthopaedic Paediatric Ward, received a gift each from various companies in the Group, including FGV Innovation Centre in Enstek, Nilai.
-A total of 178 gifts comprising toys, story books and stationery were collected within 10 days for the children aged one month to 16 years old.
+Gifts comprising toys, story books and stationery were collected within 9 days for the children aged one month to 16 years old.
 FGV's Group Financial Controller and Group Strategic Communication staff took the opportunity to bond with the children and their families.